Minyma Ku Tjukurpa Ernabella : In partnership with Ernabella Arts

 Overview

-Vibrant new paintings and ceramics by 14 artists of Ernabella Arts in the APY Lands celebrate Women's Lore and cullture in the exhibition Minyma Ku Tjukurpa Ermabella.
+Vibrant new paintings and ceramics by 14 artists of Ernabella Arts in the APY Lands celebrate Women's Lore and cullture in the exhibition Minyma Ku Tjukurpa Ernabella.
 Known for its high-quality innovative paintings and ceramics, Ernabella Arts is Australia's longest continuously running art centre having been established as an art and craft room in 1948.
 At least three generations of artists have learned from their elders in this room, sharing their stories in art with an ever-evolving individuality.

 EXHIBITING ARTISTS